truveris/sqs/README.md

 }
 ```

-To the contrary of Body(), you are obligated to acknowledge the reception of
+To the contrary of ReadBody(), you are obligated to acknowledge the reception of
 the messages by deleting them.
 You also have access to all the meta-data
 shipped with the message: msg.UserID, msg.ReceiptHandle, etc.